My blog has moved to http://frameshiftcoaching.wordpress.com. Please update your links!

 Maybe I could do it, but I couldn’t do it well so I’d rather just not do it at all.
 Brat!
 “I won’t wanna!”
 I can do this.
 I know in my heart that I can not only do this well, but knock it out of the ballpark.
 The only thing that is stopping me is my fear.
 I don’t like playing games I’m not already the best at.
 But if I put my mind to it I could write a first draft of this script easily in my free time.

-"When you were showing off in front of your friends at my expense, you were being a cold, insensitive witch.
+I recently attended a great workshop, as part of my Salon 9 discussion group, on Nonviolent Communication (NVC).
+The workshop was led by Luigi Morelli, an NVC teacher and practitioner.
+The goal of NVC, as I understand it, is to teach people how to better understand their own needs and feelings, communicate those insights, and connect with the needs and feelings of the people around them."When you were showing off in front of your friends at my expense, you were being a cold, insensitive witch.
 You need to love me for who I am.
 You'd better stop joking about me in front of your friends."to:

 "When you told your friends that I dance like the love child of a robot and a buffalo, I felt self-conscious, alone, and embarassed.
 I need to feel supported when I express myself, no matter what that expression might look like.
 Would you be willing to refrain from making jokes about me in front of your friends?"Formulaic, maybe, but ultimately a good communication tool.
 Try it out and see how it goes!

-"...
+After reading a comments exchange between my friends, Faye and Ty, about my recent blog entry on the role of feelings in keeping us from our dreams, I think a good example is in order."...
 I have become a prolific writer.
 My imagination is robust and thriving, thanks to the fact that I listen closely to my inner voice.
 Storytelling comes easily to me, and, according to the reviews, I create novels with vivid, unforgettable characters, thought-provoking ideas, a fascinating, engaging storyline, and gorgeous writing.
 Writing is effortless for me.
 On the days when it goes more slowly, I keep at it, trusting completely that I’m still moving in the right direction, which I am.
 I take immense pleasure doing what I know I was put on this earth to do, that I’m letting my talent flourish.
 Doing this work gives me a great feeling of freedom and joy, and when I finish each book and send it off to my agent (who loves it)—and then see it a year later in bookstores—wheeee!—I feel tremendous satisfaction that I am in charge of my life and I’ve channeled my best self—the Rachel who is a go-getter, who has initiative, who lets her talent shine, who goes after what she wants in a BIG, BIG way!

 Imagine my excitement when I receive the call that the film rights have been bought by XX and it’s being made into a movie starring XX!
 I feel on top of the world, and so proud of myself for beating down any obstacle that came my way!..."